sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/showframes.rst

 ShowCRC32
 ---------

-A debug filter that computes the CRC32 checksum of the **default plane** of each frame and overlays the result as an 8-character uppercase hexadecimal string (e.g. ``"AB12CD34"``).
+A debug filter that computes the CRC32 checksum of selected planes of each frame and overlays the result as an uppercase hexadecimal string.

-Only the default plane is checksummed: luma (Y) for YUV clips, the green plane for planar RGB, or the interleaved data for packed formats such as YUY2.
+By default (no ``channels`` or ``mode`` given) the result is a single 8-character value (e.g. ``"AB12CD34"``).
+With the ``channels`` and ``mode`` parameters the filter can cover any combination of planes and either combine them into one CRC or show them side by side.

+For **packed formats** (YUY2, RGB24/32/48/64) with default parameters the interleaved buffer is hashed directly, matching the original pre-3.7.6 behaviour.
+When ``channels`` or ``mode`` is specified the clip is internally converted to a planar equivalent first.

+For **planar RGB(A)** clips planes are always processed in R, G, B, A logical order, regardless of the physical plane storage order.

 The text placement and scrolling behaviour are identical to `ShowFrameNumber`_.